 How many applicants do you accept?

-We accept one applicant per session, fall and spring.
-We do not offer a summer session.
+We accept one applicant per session.

 Do you accept personal recommendation letters or just the Common Recommendation Form?

 We accept the Child Life Internship Candidate Common Recommendation Form.